shurick81/osinstaller/readme.md

 ## Windows

-1. Run diskpart with administrative priviledges and paste for UEFI:
+1. Run in cmd with administrative priviledges and paste for UEFI:

 ```
+diskpart
-select disk 2
+select disk 1
 clean
 RESCAN
 create partition primary